fengxia41103/myblog/content/thoughts/ai.md

 The key is, <span class="myhighlight">the final result is the same</span>.
 So how can you distinguish the difference? does process even matter?
-If we both doing math, `4x8`, human uses **multiplication**, you know what? computers know nothing about multiplications, to it, everything is an `add`, period.
+If we both doing math, `4 x 8`, human uses **multiplication**, you know what? computers know nothing about multiplications, to it, everything is an `add`, period.
 It will add these numbers that many times, but much much much faster than any human can